Chipo Mugeri-Tiripano

-Chipo Spiwe Mugeri-Tiripano (born 2 March 1992) is a Zimbabwean cricketer was the captain of the Zimbabwean national women's team.
+Chipo Spiwe Mugeri-Tiripano (born 2 March 1992) is a Zimbabwean cricketer who has captained the Zimbabwean national women's team.
 She is an all-rounder who bats left-handed and is a right-arm medium-pace bowler.

 Early career

-Mugeri is from the city of Mutare.
+Mugeri is from the city of Mutare, in Manicaland Province.
 She made her international debut for Zimbabwe at the 2008 World Cup Qualifier in South Africa, at the age of 15.
 She was the second-youngest player in the squad, and one of three 15-year-olds.
 Mugeri appeared in four of her team's matches at the tournament, scoring 60 runs and taking three wickets.
 Her best batting and bowling figures came in the same game, when she scored 38 runs and took 1/8 against Bermuda.

 After her debut, Mugeri's next major international tournament was the Africa regional qualifier in December 2010, which formed part of the qualification process for the 2013 World Cup.
 Zimbabwe finished runner-up at the tournament to qualify for the 2011 World Cup Qualifier, but Mugeri did not make the final team for that event.
 At the 2013 World Twenty20 Qualifier, Mugeri played in all five of her team's matches, scoring 68 runs (the second-most for her team behind Nonhlanhla Nyathi).
 Her highest score was 32 runs from 33 balls against Pakistan, in a match where her team's total was just 70 runs.